 Despite the rain that ended our self-guided walking tour, our visit was satisfying and enjoyable.
 We learned much about Bath’s early Roman settlement and Roman archaeology, and about Bath’s popular attractions during the Georgian and Regency periods.
 We especially enjoyed seeing Bath as it is today, a lovely world heritage city and beautiful tourist destination.

 Many thanks, and congratulations, to those involved in maintaining and preserving Bath’s UNESCO World Heritage Site status and for sharing your city’s lovely attractions with your visitors.

-Photographs and text: copyright Nadine Kampen / cookiebuxton; some photos also by Art Kampen
+Text and images: Copyright Nadine Kampen / cookiebuxton; some images by Art Kampen

 Photography Details: Bath, England (June 2016)